 Test method ASTM D5868 is applicable to single-lap adhesive bonded shear joints in Fibre Reinforced Plastic (FRP) adherends.
 Adhesive joints in FRP applications typically need to function in a state of shear, where forces act parallel to the cross-section of the adhesive, causing the adherend surfaces to slide in opposite directions.
 The single-lap shear test measures the shear strength of a specified adhesively bonded lap joint between FRP plates or between FRP and metal plates.
 The ASTM D5868 method can be used for random and fiber oriented FRP composites.
-The bond shear strength depends on the adhesive and adherend materials, surface preparation, curing achieved and environmental conditions.
-This test is useful for characterization and comparative analysis of different adhesives, FRP materials and surface treatments.
+The bond shear strength depends on the adhesive and adherend materials, surface preparation, curing achieved, and environmental conditions.
+This test is useful for the characterization and comparative analysis of different adhesives, FRP materials, and surface treatments.

 The ASTM D5868 adhesive shear strength is reported in pounds per square inch (psi).